Privileged users can create policies that track the changes that all users, including other privileged users, make in the database.

 The format of the audit records that are written to traditional audit trails remains the same as in Oracle Database 11g Release 2.

-By default, Oracle Database immediately writes unified audit records to an internal relational table in the
+Oracle Database immediately writes unified audit records to an internal relational table in the

 The performance cost of writing an audit record is equivalent to the sum of the times required for generating and writing an audit record to the traditional audit trail and the unified audit trail.